-An attorney from Strickland, Agner & Associates can review your work history and help you to determine if you have a sufficient number of work credits.
+An attorney from Strickland Agner Pittman can review your work history and help you to determine if you have a sufficient number of work credits.

 If not, you may be able to pursue other types of benefits such as Supplemental Security Income (SSI) benefits.
 Those benefits are based on your income and whether you meet the medical eligibility requirements, which we discuss next.

 The SSA defines a “disability” as being any impairment that: